josudoey/web-tutorial/apps/react-basic/README.md

-# React Flowbite Basic
+# React Basic

-This is a basic React project template using Next.js with TypeScript and Flowbite React UI components.
+This is a basic React project template using Next.js with TypeScript and Tailwind CSS.

 ## Features

 - 🚀 Based on Next.js 15+ App Router
-- 🎨 Integrated Flowbite React UI components
+- 🎨 Integrated Tailwind CSS 4.x
-- 📱 Responsive Design with Tailwind CSS
+- 📱 Responsive Design
 - 🎯 TypeScript Support
 - 🔧 Modern Development Toolchain
-- ⚡ Fast development with Next.js
+- ⚡ Turbopack for faster development
-- 🎨 Beautiful UI components from Flowbite

 ## Prerequisites